Value-Based Pricing Strategies to Boost Growth

 Value-based pricing may be incredibly popular in various industries, but many marketers have some big misconceptions about how the process works.
 Here are the top three:

-1. Value-based pricing isn’t dependent on a customer’s willingness to pay for every product feature: You shouldn’t sum up the dollar value of every feature for a final price.
-Many competitors offer the same perks, the calculation can get complicated with too many features, and your customers aren’t going to consider every little thing either.
-Instead, focus on your differentiating factors and determine a customers’ valuation for that.
-For instance, a cold outreach agency could provide a pricing quote based on the projected conversions they (think they can) provide to their clients, as opposed to the number of email accounts they reached out to every month.
+1. Value-based pricing isn’t about a customer’s willingness to pay for every feature: Don’t add up each feature’s value for a final price.
+Many competitors offer similar perks, calculations can get complex, and customers don’t evaluate every detail.
+Focus on differentiators and customer valuation.
+For example, a cold outreach agency might price based on projected conversions rather than the number of email accounts contacted monthly.

 The 5 advantages of value based pricing